Cupnoodles Museum Yokohama カップヌードルミュージアム 横浜

-Dive into the wonderful and fascinating world of Cup Noodles
+Dive into the wonderful and fascinating world of instant noodles

-Looking like a modern art gallery, Cupnoodles Museum is a fascinating playground of history and creativity brought to you by the makers of instant ramen.
+Looking like a modern art gallery, Cupnoodles Museum Yokohama is a fascinating playground of history and creativity brought to you by the makers of instant noodles.
 This state-of-the-art facility offers family fun and fascinating insights into Japanese culture.

 - Learn about the hard work that went into inventing instant noodles